lorenzoleone/lorenzoleone.github.io/quantumchaos.md

 The theory of quantum chaos is elusive to characterize.
 In classical chaos, a chaotic dynamics suffer high sensitivity to initial condition.
 A phenomenon known as [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect).
 In quantum unitary dynamics, different initial states cannot lead to an exponential separation of trajectories, as a trivial consequence of the conservation of the inner product between states.
 A quantum version of the butterfly effect means that the chaotic unitary dynamics spread the operator throughout the systems in a way that measuring a local operator has a non-trivial effect on the measurement of a spatially separated local operator.
 This corresponds to the decay of the Out-of-Time-Order Correlations (OTOCs) functions, whose general expression is:

 $$OTOC_{2k}(U)=\frac{1}{d}\operatorname{tr}(A_1(U)B_1A_2(U)B_2\cdots A_{k}(U)B_{k})$$
-where $A(U)=U^{\dagger}AU$.
+where $A(U)=U^{\dagger}AU$ is the unitary evolution of a traceless Hermitian operator $A$.

 Waiting for a more satisfactory definition of quantum chaos, I define a unitary operator U to be chaotic if it attains a Haar value for general multi-point (2k) OTOCs, i.e. the value that would be reached by a generic unitary operator.
+This definition helps to relate the concept of chaos to the one of quantum pseudorandomness: a set of unitary operators, say $\mathcal{E}$, is a unitary $k$-design

 ![transitions](websiteprova1.jpg)